Frequently Asked Questions

 In this article, “mid-range” refers to mountain bikes whose drivetrain components are, at minimum, of the Shimano-brand “Deore” level or the SRAM-brand “X7” level.
 These bikes usually have a retail price tag that starts around $850 U.S. and increases from there.
-Examples include the iFORCE Patrol Bicycle, Safariland-Kona Patrol Bike, Volcanic Approach, Smith & Wesson Tactical, Fuji Police Special, and KHS K9.
+As with most things, as quality and durability increase, so does price.

-All of the above-mentioned bicycle manufacturers – and maybe a few others – produce public safety specific models.
+A number of bicycle manufacturers produce public safety specific models.
+These include, but may not be limited to, the iFORCE Patrol Bicycle, Safariland-Kona Patrol Bike, Volcanic, FORCE, Trek Police Edition, and Fuji Police Models.
 For the most part, these can be good buys because, after many years of feedback from bike cops and medics, the manufacturers have equipped them with the most commonly requested accessories.
 These include rear racks and bags, rear-mount kickstands, bar ends, water bottle cages, etc. The package price tends to be a little bit lower than if you bought everything separately, and the price increases with accessories of better quality.

 Of course, if the items are not needed (as determined by the needs assessment), the package ceases to be a bargain.
 If the public safety model does not meet your needs, or if you would like a brand that does not offer one, it is possible to “spec” your own bike.
 Most mid-range bikes can be set up with components and accessories to fit your needs.